-When visiting the coastline of Languedoc, you have to visit the futuristic looking seaside resort of La Grande Motte.
-This town got designed entirely by architecture Jean Balladur in the 1960s and officially opened in 1974.
-As the weather was perfect with the bluest blue sky, I drove to this famous coastal town to finally see it with my own eyes.
+When visiting the coastline of Languedoc, you have to visit the futuristic-looking seaside resort of La Grande Motte.
+This town was entirely designed by architect Jean Balladur in the 1960s and officially opened in 1974.
+As the weather was perfect, with the bluest blue sky, I drove to this famous coastal town to finally see it with my own eyes.

-I have to say I was a bit sceptical when visiting La Grande Motte for the first time.
-Of course, I have seen the iconic images of its extraordinary architecture by Jean Balladur.
-But when I arrived, I had to get into it.
-From far, the pyramid-shaped apartments look amazing and intriguing.
-However, when taking a closer look, the buildings look a bit outdated…
+I have to say I was a bit sceptical when I visited La Grande Motte for the first time.
+Of course, I had seen the iconic images of its extraordinary architecture by Jean Balladur.
+But when I arrived, I took me a while to get into it.
+From far away, the pyramid-shaped apartments look amazing and intriguing.
+However, upon taking a closer look, the buildings look a bit outdated…

-It’s hard to believe it has only been 50 years since the first pyramid style building arose at the Quai Pompidou.
-La Grande Motte got created on virgin land in the 1960s, as part of the “Racine mission” to develop the Languedoc coastline.
-They succeeded well, as today the coastal town attracts about 2 million visitors per year!
-I visited La Grande Motte outside the high season of July and August, so I didn’t really notice the crowd and I could peacefully stroll around.
+It’s hard to believe that it has only been 50 years since the first pyramid style building arose at the Quai Pompidou.
+La Grande Motte was created on virgin land in the 1960s, as part of the “Racine mission” to develop the Languedoc coastline.
+They succeeded, as today the coastal town attracts about 2 million visitors a year!
+I visited the town when it wasn’t in the high season of July and August.
+Meaning that I didn’t really notice the crowds and I could peacefully stroll around.

 More to discover

-When driving back home, I had to conclude that La Grande Motte did positively surprise me.
-Because all the buildings are built in the same style, the beach resort forms an architectural unity.
-During summer, many events, guided tours and activities are organised.
-I definitely have to go back to do the photo walk tour.
-And the visit per catamaran to see La Grande Motte’s skyline.
-And learn all about marine turtles.
-And, and, and… Still enough to discover at La Grande Motte!
+As I drove back home, I had to conclude that La Grande Motte was a pleasant surprise.
+Because all the buildings are built in the same style, the beach resort forms an architectural unit.
+During the summer, there are lots of events, guided tours and other activities organised for visitors.
+I definitely have to go back to do the photo walking tour.
+And the visit by catamaran to see the skyline.
+Or learn all about marine turtles.
+And, and, and… still lots to discover in La Grande Motte!